-At least 500 documented clinical practicum hours in an MSN program A graduate-level health assessment course that includes all ages and both genders A graduate-level general pharmacology course A graduate-level general pathophysiology course Additional Requirements:
+At least 500 documented clinical practicum hours in an MSN A graduate-level health assessment course that includes all ages and both genders A graduate-level general pharmacology course A graduate-level general pathophysiology course Additional Requirements:

-License to practice as a registered nurse and certification as an Advanced Practice Nurse in New Jersey License to practice as a registered nurse and certification as an Advanced Practice Nurse in Pennsylvania may be recommended Students who are not certified to practice as an NP in NJ but who are eligible for certification may apply.
+License to practice as a registered nurse and certification as an Advanced Practice Nurse in New Jersey License to practice as a registered nurse and certification as an Advanced Practice Nurse in Pennsylvania is required.
+Students who are not certified to practice as an NP in NJ but who are eligible for certification may apply.
 Certification must be accomplished prior to starting the program.

-Pre-clinical requirements (See Nursing Department Web site for more details)

-CPR certification (BLS or ACLS)

-Criminal Background Check
+Pre-clinical requirements (See Nursing Department Web site for more details) CPR certification (BLS or ACLS) Criminal Background Check Drug Test Health and immunization requirements Liability Insurance for student nurse practitioner For more detailed information please contact the clinical site coordinator Deirdre Jackson jacksond@tcnj.edu Required Courses:

-Drug Test

-Health and immunization requirements

-Liability Insurance for student nurse practitioner

-Required Courses:

-NURS $\,$ 603/Individual, Family, and Community Systems NURS 638/Primary Care II NURS 643/Primary Care of the Childbearing Family Policy Statement on Minimum Grade in Clinical Courses for Graduate Nursing Students: Clinical courses include theoretical learning in the classroom, as well as practice in a clinical setting.
+NURS 603/Individual, Family, and Community Systems NURS 638/Primary Care II NURS 643/Primary Care of the Childbearing Family Policy Statement on Minimum Grade in Clinical Courses for Graduate Nursing Students: Clinical courses include theoretical learning in the classroom, as well as practice in a clinical setting.
 Graduate students in courses with a clinical component must achieve a grade of B- or higher in order to continue in the clinical course sequence.
 Courses with a clinical component include NURS 633, 636, 637, 638, 660, 662, 663, 664, 665, 666, 690 and 695.
 In addition to courses with a clinical component, students must achieve a B- or higher in the following courses in order to progress in the program: NURS 503, 504, and 643.
 A student who earns a C or C+ in any of the above courses may repeat the course once the next time the course is offered.
 A student who earns a C- or F in a clinical course will be dismissed from the program.
 A graduate nursing student may only repeat one course in the program one time.
-If a student repeats a course and subsequently earns a grade of less than B- in that course or in any of the other listed courses, the student will be dismissed from the program.
+If a student repeats a course and subsequently earns a grade of less than Bin that course or in any of the other listed courses, the student will be dismissed from the program.
 Students who are not meeting the academic requirements of the theoretical component of any clinical course may not be considered safe and may be excluded from clinical experience.
 The policy for all Graduate programs at the College of New Jersey is that the graduate student must maintain a GPA of 3.0.
 Should the student fall below this GPA, the student will be placed on academic probation and given one semester to bring the GPA to a 3.0.
 If this does not occur, then the student is dismissed from the Program.
 If there is a course that is responsible for pulling down the GPA and it is only offered once a year, the student may be allowed to stay in the program until that course can be repeated.
 However, progression may not be allowed until the course is repeated and the GPA is 3.0.
-School Nurse Non-Instructional Certificate (NURS_SCT08) 13 cr.
-Non-Instructional Certification allows the School Nurse to function at a basic level in the individual schools.
-Admission Requirements:
+School Nurse Instructional Certificate (NURS_SCT09) 10 cr.